-- 430. Minority Groups (5).
+430. Minority Groups (5).
 Pr., Junior or Senior standing.

 Intergroup relations in United States, with special emphasis given to the relationship between minority groups and group representative of the dominant culture.
-(This course may be taught concurrently with SY 630.) - 431.
-Social Psychology (5).
+(This course may be taught concurrently with SY 630.)

+431. Social Psychology (5).
 Pr., SY 201 and Junior of Senior standing.
+Major theoretical orientations and research techniques in social psychology.

 Major theoretical orientations and research techniques in social psychology.
 (Same as PG 425).
 (This course may be taught concurrently with SY 631.)